fullstackdevs14/sample_chrome_extension/README.md

-# Sample Chrome Plugin
+# Sample Chrome Extension

-This plugin displays chrome notifications whenever the api is called in sample_api/index.html.
+This extension displays chrome notifications whenever the api is called in sample_api/index.html.

-This plugin demonstrates how to inject content scripts into web page, get the api response and send it to chrome plugin.
+This extension demonstrates how to inject content scripts into web page, get the api response and send it to chrome plugin.

 ## Prerequisites